VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 #### CC Feedback?

 MIDI CC's are, typically, a one-way communication.
 For *most* controllers, this is fine, as the knobs aren't motorized and can't move to reflect new values if you change a value with your mouse or automation effects the value.
 Though, this isn't always true - Some controllers do actually have a ring of LEDs around knobs, motorized faders, or lights above the keys.
 In these cases, the device needs to both send and receive data.
 Not all software will support controllers that do this, but most will.
-It may be referred to as different things, for example, in Ableton Live if you enable 'Remote' in the MIDI settings of an device's input (output from Ableton) connection, it will send value updates to the controller so that parameters can be shown like this (see [this Ableton help page](https://help.ableton.com/hc/en-us/articles/209774205-Live-s-MIDI-Ports) for more info) in VCV [stoermelder's MIDI-CAT](https://library.vcvrack.com/Stoermelder-P1/MidiCat) is the only way I know of to do this kind of feedback
+It may be referred to as different things, for example, in Ableton Live if you enable 'Remote' in the MIDI settings of an device's input (output from Ableton) connection, it will send value updates to the controller so that parameters can be shown like this (see [this Ableton help page](https://help.ableton.com/hc/en-us/articles/209774205-Live-s-MIDI-Ports) for more info) in VCV [stoermelder's MIDI-CAT](https://library.vcvrack.com/Stoermelder-P1/MidiCat) is the only way I know of to do this kind of feedback.

 #### Sustain